IAD-ZHDK/SonicInteractionDesignHS2014/README.md

 Could be found in the [github of the library](https://github.com/sparks/themidibus)

 ## 4 Wireless
-Unfortunately there are some issues with the I2C Bus and XBee.
-At the moment it is only possible to use the Analog pins in conjunction with the XBee.

 #####1.
 Parts
 For replacing the FTDI cable and using the XBee to establish a serial connection, we need at least: